Zureor/Monty-Expense-Tracker/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out via [your email] or open an issue on GitHub.
+For any queries, open an issue on GitHub.